craftcms/docs/docs/3.x/config/config-settings.md

-The base URL that Craft should use when generating Control Panel URLs.
+The base URL that Craft should use when generating control panel URLs.

 It will be determined automatically if left blank.

 ::: tip
-The base CP URL should **not** include the [CP trigger word](https://docs.craftcms.com/api/v3/craft-config-generalconfig.html#cptrigger) (e.g. `/admin`).
+The base control panel URL should **not** include the [control panel trigger word](https://docs.craftcms.com/api/v3/craft-config-generalconfig.html#cptrigger) (e.g. `/admin`).
 :::